 In a previous article, ‘What’s the process for developing an app idea?’
 I talked about the evolution of mobile phones and how their rapid development has influenced our daily routines on a personal and commercial level.
-The mobile app economy benefits from this to the tune of over $6 trillion per year by 2021.
+The mobile app economy - operating on the near duopoly between the iPhone's App Store and Android's Play Store - benefits from this to the tune of over $6 trillion per year by 2021.
 (I wonder how much of this revenue is from in-app Candy Crush purchases by middle-aged urban commuters.)

-It’s easy to see why the app industry is booming.
+It’s easy to see why the app industry — Android and iPhone app development — is booming.
 The dominance of mobile app usage over mobile web usage is astonishing, with phone and tablet users spending almost 90% of their time on apps, compared to about 10% on the regular web (ComScore).
 In fact, 18-44 year olds are investing over 50% of their entire digital media time in mobile apps.
 That’s a lot of Snapchatting.

-In the article I also mentioned 3 great reasons for a business to introduce a mobile app – brand awareness, customer engagement, and revenue growth.
+In the article I also mentioned 3 great reasons for a business to develop an iPhone or Android app – brand awareness, customer engagement, and revenue growth.
 I’ll expand on these reasons below, and show you why 2019 should be your ‘appiest year yet.
 (Ignore my terrible puns.)